mikedilger/chorus/docs/CONFIG.md

 ### contact

-This is an optional contact for your relay, displayed in the NIP-11 response.
+This is an optional administrative contact for your relay, displayed in the NIP-11 response.

 Default is None.

-### public_key_hex
+### contact_public_key_hex

-This is an optional public key (hex format) for your relay, displayed in the NIP-11 response.
+This is an optional public key (hex format) for your relay's administrative contact, displayed in the NIP-11 response.

+Deprecated "public_key_hex" also works.

 Default is None.